Cap-go/electric-d1-sync/README.md

 1. Clone the repository
 2. Run `npm install` to install the dependencies
-3. Run `docker compose up` to start the Postgres and ElectricSQL servers
+3. Copy `.env.example` to `.env` and fill in your environment variables
 4. Create D1 databases for each region:
    ```bash
    wrangler d1 create electric-sync-na  # North America